GeraldRyan/node-api-challenge/README.md

 - [ ] What can the API return to help clients know if a request was successful?

-# It can return a success code like 201 or anything in the 200s.
+# It can return a success code like 201 or anything in the 200s that contains semantic meaning.
+It can also return an object that contains custom messages.

 - [ ] How can we partition our application into sub-applications?